MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cost-management/troubleshoot-costmanagement.md

 ## Functional gaps between the inventory value/aging reports and their storage versions

 The [Inventory aging report storage](inventory-aging-report-storage.md) and [Inventory value storage report](inventory-value-report-storage.md) features enable Supply Chain Management to display large volumes of inventory transactions.
-In each case, the report results are saved for exporting.
+In each case, the report results are saved for browsing and exporting, unlike with the non-storage versions of these reports.
+However, some functionality that exists in the non-storage versions of these reports doesn't exist in the storage versions.
+The following subsections summarize the differences and provide workarounds.

 ### Storage reports don't include subtotals, even if they are enabled in the report layout